 The Center for Small Town Jewish Life is now offering courses through the Jewish Studies Program.

-The following course will be offered for JanPlan 2019:
+The following course was offered for JanPlan 2019:

 Community Organizing and Social Justice (JS226j) For decades, ordinary citizens have exercised their power on a local and state level using the principles of congregation-based community organizing (CBCO).
 In this hands-on introduction to the principles of CBCO, students will learn how to organize to build power and create political change.
 With special attention to the Jewish texts that underlie this work, we will focus on the history of Jewish involvement in social justice movements as a case study for making change.
 Guest speakers from across the country will share their experiences.

-The following course will be offered for Spring 2019:
+The following course was offered for Spring 2019: